UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/tutorial/geometries_tuto.rst

 Cf. http://apps.ecmwf.int/codes/grib/format/grib2/ctables/4/5 for vertical coordinate types.

-These V1D fields are also *plottable*, by the way:
+These V1D fields are also *plotable*, by the way:

 >>> p.plotfield(title='A simple profile')